Skip to main content

 The return on investment, therefore, is measured in the currency of physiological resilience.
 It is seen in the employee who can navigate a challenging project without succumbing to burnout.
 It is reflected in the team that maintains high cognitive output throughout a demanding quarter.

-A that ignores these underlying biological drivers is akin to an IT department that only focuses on fixing broken computers while ignoring the stability of the entire network.
+A wellness program that ignores these underlying biological drivers is akin to an IT department that only focuses on fixing broken computers while ignoring the stability of the entire network.
 The true work is in optimizing the network itself.

 From Abstract Wellness to Concrete Biology